canonical/ubuntu-security-documentation/docs/security-features/network/firewall/nftables.rst

 * limits: a packet count or packet size token bucket rate limiter that allows statements to be executed whenever the rate of packets or data transferred is below or above a certain threshold;
-* connection limits: integrated with Netfilter's conntrack, allows stataments to be executed when the number of matching flows is above or below a certain threshold.
+* connection limits: integrated with Netfilter's conntrack, allows statements to be executed when the number of matching flows is above or below a certain threshold.